 \subsection{Experiment setup}

-\paragraph{Base MoE models} To validate the effectiveness and robustness of MoNE, we conducted structured pruning on three open source MoE models with diverse architectures and model scales: \textbf{OLMoE} \cite{muennighoff2024olmoe}, \textbf{Moonlight} \cite{liu2025muon} and \textbf{DeepSeek-V2-Lite} \cite{deepseekv2}.
+\paragraph{Base MoE models} To validate the effectiveness and robustness of MoNE, we conducted structured pruning on five open source MoE models with diverse architectures and model scales: \textbf{OLMoE} \citep{muennighoff2024olmoe}, \textbf{Moonlight} \citep{liu2025muon}, \textbf{DeepSeek-V2-Lite} \citep{deepseekv2}, \textbf{Qwen2-57B-A14B} \citep{team2024qwen2} and \textbf{Qwen3-30B-A3B} \citep{yang2025qwen3}.
 OLMoE has 7B parameters with 1B activated parameters per token.
 Both Moonlight and Deepseek-V2-Lite have 16B parameters with 3B activated pamaters per token.
 OLMoE and Moonlight represent SOTA MoE models at their respective scales.
-We chose the base version of the three models for experiments\footnote{OLMoE: \url{https://huggingface.co/allenai/OLMoE-1B-7B-0125}, Moonlight: \url{https://huggingface.co/moonshotai/Moonlight-16B-A3B}, Deepseek V2 Lite: \url{https://huggingface.co/deepseek-ai/DeepSeek-V2-Lite}}.
+To demonstrate scalability to larger architectures, we also consider the Qwen series: Qwen3-30B-A3B with 30B parameters and 3B activated per token, and Qwen2-57B-A14B with 57B parameters and 14B activated per token.
+We chose the base version of the five models for experiments.

 \paragraph{Baseline methods} We selected structured pruning methods for different structures as baseline.
 Notably, unless explicitly stated, we did not apply any weight update to compare the effect of pruning methods.
-Specifically, for general structured pruning methods, we used \textbf{Angular} for layer pruning \cite{gromov2025the}, which evaluates the layer importance by the angular distance between the input activations for different layers, and we used \textbf{FLAP} for weight pruning \cite{an2024fluctuation}, which evaluates the channel importance by the fluctuation of the input activations and compensates the performance loss with the averaged output activations.
-For expert pruning methods, we adopted the expert merging method in \textbf{MC-SMoE} \cite{li2024merge} for one of the expert pruning baselines.
-Another expert pruning baseline is \textbf{RS} \cite{he2024demystifying}, which uses routing scores to evaluate the expert importance and discards less accessed ones.
-As there are 64 experts and 8 activated experts per layer for the three MoE models, the two expert pruning methods will not change the activated parameters.
-In contrast, the proposed MoNE adaptively reduces the activated parameters for tokens routed to novices.
+Specifically, for general structured pruning methods, we used \textbf{Angular} for layer pruning \citep{gromov2025the}, which evaluates the layer importance by the angular distance between the input activations for different layers, and we used \textbf{FLAP} for weight pruning \citep{an2024fluctuation}, which evaluates the channel importance by the fluctuation of the input activations and compensates the performance loss with the averaged output activations.
+For expert pruning methods, we adopted the expert merging method in \textbf{MC-SMoE} \citep{li2024merge} for one of the expert pruning baselines.
+Another expert pruning baseline is \textbf{RS} \citep{he2024demystifying}, which uses routing scores to evaluate the expert importance and discards less accessed ones.